LUOJIAN-GZ/CS5224_project/readme.md

  ```
  flutter build web
  ```

+ For this project, you could directly use the folder in CS5224_project/my_awesome_namer/build/web.

  - run the following code to sent the local files to EC2 machine:
  ```
 scp -i path/to/public_key -r path/build/web username@ip:/directory/in/EC2/machine